 - Libel, slander, disclosure of personal information;

-- Reference to authority, formal education, general opinion, truism.
+- Intellectual pressure, reference to authority, formal education, general opinion, truism, incompetence.

 6. Emotional: The deliberate evocation of feelings of pity, shame, desire, sympathy, hatred, resentment, disgust, etc.